 Skip to main content

-Create an environment for the new tenant and manage its billing and quotas.
+Create environments for new tenants and manage their billing and quotas.

 Step 1: Confirm Preconditions

-Before creation, you need to use the following APIs to confirm account status and available resources:
+Before creation, confirm account status and available resources via the following APIs:

 Call the CreateEnv API.
-The API will automatically place an order and deduct payment.
+The API automatically places an order and deducts payment.
 Key parameters:

 ParameterDescription

-PackageIdPackage ID, such as baas_personal; can be obtained via DescribeBaasPackageList
+PackageIdPlan ID, e.g., baas_personal; can be obtained via DescribeBaasPackageList

 AliasEnvironment alias

-ResourcesResource types to be activated together, see the table below
+ResourcesResource types to enable in this batch, see table below

-TagsEnvironment tags for permission isolation and resource grouping; recommended to tag by tenant ID and business line
+TagsEnvironment tags, used for permission isolation and resource grouping; recommended to tag by tenant ID or business line

 Resources optional values: